G-Core/product-documentation/documentation/cloud/billing.md

 **Volumes, IP addresses (a floating IP, virtual IP, and reserved IP address), images, snapshots** are charged from the moment you create them until the moment you delete them, regardless of whether the Virtual Machine is running or not.

 **Bare Metal servers and AI IPUs and GPUs** are charged from the moment you create them until the moment you delete them, regardless of whether the server is running or not.
-Please note that Windows license and outgoing traffic are charged separately.
+IP addresses (a floating IP, virtual IP, and reserved IP), images, Windows license, and outgoing traffic for Bare Metal are charged separately.

 **Managed Logging** is charged per the volume of stored logs.